PrincessAqua/Base64-Encoder-Decoder/README.md

 -->The user input a string
--->The string is converted into an array of characters -->The array of caracters is converted into decimal -> binary format -->The groups of bites are separen into groups of 6 bites -->We "encode" those 6bits groups witch a switch case that containts the caracters from 0 to 63 -->The groups of 6 bits are saved into a character array -->The character array is converted into a strin end then output
+-->The string is converted into an array of characters -->The array of caracters is converted into decimal -> binary format -->The groups of bites are separated into groups of 6 bites -->We "encode" those 6bits groups witch a switch case that containts the caracters from 0 to 63 -->The groups of 6 bits are saved into a character array -->The character array is converted into a strin and then we output it

 It may cause problems with the use of special characters like ñ, é, ', etc